hackddiction/hackddiction.github.io/en/_posts/2014-05-24-Cinco_Vulnerabilidades_Usuales.md

 **The same thing happens for uncontrolled exceptions**, if one emits an ORA error message, we immediately know that an Oracle DBMS is being used and if it is a weak application we could begin with simple SQL injection tests.

-> One must be very careful with the information that is disseminated towards the Internet, you never know who is on the other side.
+> People must be very careful with the information that is disseminated towards the Internet, you never know who is on the other side.
 {: .prompt-tip }

 ## Vulnerability 3: Unpatched Systems